Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: System model and problem formulation

-Each PUE computes loss values for their private data batches in the local training.
-Let $l(\mathbf{w};x)$ denote the loss of a sample $x$ for the training of parameter $\mathbf{w}$.
-The expected loss function of the local model $m$ in the $t$-th communication round is the average of the expected loss of PUEs in the diffusion chain $\mathcal{P}_{K_{t}}^{(m)}$, which can be expressed as
+Each PUE computes losses (empirical risks) for its private data batches during local training.
+Let $l(\mathbf{w};x)$ denote the loss of sample $x$ for training parameter $\mathbf{w}$.
+The expected loss function of the local model $m$ in the $t$th communication round is the average of the expected losses of PUEs in the diffusion chain $\mathcal{P}_{K_{t}}^{(m)}$, which can be expressed as

-We assume that the optimization method for the diffusion mechanism is stochastic gradient descent (SGD).
-PUEs update the local model with their private data by SGD as \begin{linenomath}
+PUEs update the local model with their private data using a stochastic gradient descent (SGD) \footnote{Each trainer PUE incrementally updates the model by accumulating gradients for its data onto the model's parameters during training.
+In other words, it is not necessary to calculate gradients for all data at once during the model training within the diffusion chain.} as

-\end{linenomath} where $\eta$ denotes the learning rate.
-Note that all local models apply the same hyper-parameters, such as the learning rate and momentum of SGD sent by the BS.
-In the case of centralized learning, the ML model is trained by the universal dataset with IID data, which follows the distribution $P(X_{g})$.
-The loss function with the universal dataset can be expressed by the expectation of loss function as
+where $\eta$ denotes learning rate.
+All local models applied the same hyperparameters, such as the learning rate and momentum of SGD sent by the BS.
+In the case of centralized learning for comparison, the ML model is trained using a universal dataset with IID data that follows the distribution $P(X_{g})$.
+The loss function with the universal dataset can be expressed by the expectation of the loss function as

-where $\mathbf{w}_{t}^{(c)}$ is the parameters of the centralized learning model in $t$-th iterations.
-BS updates its model based on SGD, which can be expressed as \begin{linenomath}
+where $\mathbf{w}_{t}^{(c)}$ is the parameter of the centralized learning model in $t$th iteration.
+The BS updates its model based on SGD, which can be expressed as